About

 Back then, club members groomed the slope by hiking horizontally up and down with skis to pack the snow.

-During this time, Berth Stewart donated the land known as Stewart Slope at Terry Peak.
+During this time, Bertha Stewart donated the land known as Stewart Slope at Terry Peak.

 Many of the Bald Mountain Ski Club’s founding members left the area to serve in World War II.
 Ed Keene, one of the founding members, served with the 10th Mountain Division and, upon his return, started what is now known as Black Hills Chairlift d.b.a.
 Terry Peak Ski Area.